PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/model_encryption/README.md

 *  **Encrypt Model and Train**

-Each party loads PaddlePadlde model and then encrypts it.
+Each party loads PaddlePadlde model and encrypts it.
 Each party feeds the encrypted data to train the encrypted model.
 Each party can get one share for the encrypted model.
 PaddlePaddle model can be reconstructed with three encrypted model shares.

 *  **Encrypt Pre-trained Model and Update**

 Pre-trained model is encryption and distributed to multipel parties.
-All parties update the encrypted model by feeding encrypted data.
+Parties update the encrypted model with encrypted data.
 PaddlePaddle model can be reconstructed with three encrypted model shares.

 *  **Encrypt Pre-trained Model and Predict**

 Pre-trained model is encryption and distributed to multipel parties.
-All parties predict encrypted data with encrypted model.
-Prediction ouput can be reconstructed with three encrypted prediction shares.
+Parties predict encrypted data with the encrypted model.
+Prediction output can be reconstructed with three encrypted prediction output shares.

 ### 3. Usage